Edinburgh Tram Inquiry

 Evidence & Impact

-The Edinburgh Tram Inquiry, chaired by Lord Hardie, examined the troubled delivery of Edinburgh's tram project, which experienced significant delays, cost overruns, and contractual disputes.
-The inquiry was established in 2015 and reported in August 2023, making 24 recommendations aimed at improving the governance and delivery of major infrastructure projects.
+The Edinburgh Tram Inquiry, chaired by Lord Hardie, examined the planning and construction of Edinburgh's tram system, which experienced significant cost overruns and delays.
+The inquiry published 24 recommendations in August 2023 focusing on project governance, management practices, and legal reforms.

 Reforms Attributed to This Inquiry